earthly/earthly/docs/cloud/satellites/gha-runners.md

 ```

 #### Self-hosted satellites
-To enable the GH runner for a self-hosted satellite, just set this environment entry when launching it:
+To enable the GH runner for a self-hosted satellite, set this environment entry when launching it:
 ```
 -e RUNNER_GHA_ENABLED=true
 ```